-Measurement Focus - The enterprise activity is accounted for using a flow of economic resources measurement focus.
-All assets and all deferred outflows of resources and all liabilities and all deferred inflows of resources associated with the operation of the Academy are included on the statement of net position.
+Measurement Focus - The accounting and financial reporting treatment is accounted for using a flow of economic resources measurement focus.
+All assets and deferred outflow of resources and liabilities and deferred inflow of resources associated with the operation of the Academy are included on the statement of net position.
 The statement of revenues, expenses, and changes in net position presents increases (e.g. revenues) and decreases (e.g. expenses) in net position.
 The statement of cash flows reflects how the Academy finances meet its cash flow needs.